MCamp859/clear-linux-documentation/source/clear-linux/guides/tooling/swupd-guide.rst

 :command:`swupd` has two main functions:

 #.
-It manages software replacing APT or YUM, installing bundles
+Manages software by installing bundles instead of packages, thus
-   rather than packages.
+   replacing utilities like APT or YUM.
 #.
-It checks for system updates and installs them.
+Checks for system updates and installs them.

 :ref:`Bundles <bundles>` are the smallest granularity component that is managed by |CL| and contain everything needed to deliver a software capability.
 Rather than downloading a cascade of package dependencies when installing a piece of software, a bundle comes with all of its dependencies.
-:command:`swupd` manages overlapping dependencies behind the scenes ensuring that all software is compatible across the system.
+:command:`swupd` manages overlapping dependencies behind the scenes, ensuring that all software is compatible across the system.

 Versioning